-If the task book is complete, State Fire Training will authorize the task book and retain a digital copy of the authorized task book in the candidate's career file.

-If the task book is incomplete, State Fire Training will return the task book with a notification indicating what needs to be completed prior to resubmission.
+- If the task book is complete, State Fire Training will authorize the task book and retain a digital copy of the authorized task book in the candidate's State Fire Training file. - If the task book is incomplete, State Fire Training will return the task book with a notification indicating what needs to be completed prior to resubmission.

-Completion of this instructor task book is one step in the instructor registration process.
-Please refer to the State Fire Training Procedures Manual for the complete list of qualifications required to teach Fire Control 3: Structural Fire Fighting.
+Completion of this task book is one step in the instructor registration process.
+Please refer to the State Fire Training Procedures Manual for the complete list of qualifications required for teaching Fire Control 3: Structural Fire Fighting.